MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-astype-istype.md

 ## Description

-Read [understand record references and polymorphic lookups](../working-with-references.md) for a broader introduction and more details.
+Read [Understand record references and polymorphic lookups](../working-with-references.md) for a broader introduction and more details.

 A lookup field usually refers to records in a particular entity.
 Because the entity type is well established, you can access the fields of the lookup by using a simple dot notation.
 For example, **First( Accounts ).'Primary Contact'.'Full Name'** walks from the **Accounts** entity to the **Primary Contact** record in the **Contacts** entity and extracts the **Full Name** field.

-Common Data Service also supports polymorphic lookup fields, which can refer to records from a set of entities, as in these examples:
+Common Data Service also supports polymorphic lookup fields, which can refer to records from a set of entities, as in these examples.

 | Lookup field | Can refer to |
 |--------------|--------------|